google/osv.dev/gcp/appengine/blog/content/posts/announcing-osv-service-level-objectives.md

 Please refer to our [FAQ](https://osv.dev/about) for specific details.

-Our performance will be shared via a quarterly blog post, with the hopes for a reporting dashboard in the future.
+Performance against the SLO will be shared via a quarterly blog post, with the intention of a reporting dashboard in the future.

 Thank you for your support of this [open source](https://github.com/google/osv.dev) project.
 If you have any ideas or questions, please feel free to [open an issue](https://github.com/google/osv.dev/issues/new).